MultinetInteractive/eduadmin-booking/readme.md

 ### 2.0.20
 - chg: Altered the info text you get when you request a password reset.
+- chg: Made a new function to group dates, that works better.

 ### 2.0.19
 - add: Added `get_transient` in `eduadmin.php` (`EDU()->get_transient($name, $action, $expiration, ..$args)`)